NFL Thanksgiving Games 2025 RECAP!

 Send him to the other conference, even better.

-But 21 pressures now in three games with Dallas after 19 and 8 with the Jets.
+But 21 pressures now in three games with Dallas after 19-8 with the Jets.
 And I don't think that's because he wasn't playing hard for the Jets.

-I think some players get revitalized and just the engine revs up a little bit as a competitor.
-And you're seeing that.
+I think some players get revitalized and just the engine revs up a little bit as a competitor, and you're seeing that.
+It's like

 And it's been all the way around just a tremendous, tremendous stretch for the Dallas Cowboys.

-And it's like for all the Jerry Jones discourse, like you said at the top, like he's executed along with whoever else is making the decisions there.
-It's hand.
+And it's like for all the Jerry Jones discourse, like you said at the top, like he's executed, along with, you know, whoever else is making the decisions there, it's him.

 I thought they were just floating away in terms of what they were from team, from a team building angle.
 Like, it's worked.